AI Crawler Comparison 2026: GPTBot, ClaudeBot, Perplexity, Google, Grok & More

 High

-Google-Extended is a separate crawler from Google for AI-specific purposes — it is distinct from Googlebot which crawls for classic Google Search.
-Google-Extended collects data for training Gemini and for Google AI Overviews (the AI answers that appear at the very top of Google Search).
+Google-Extended is a separate crawler from Google for AI-specific purposes, introduced in September 2023.
+It is completely distinct from Googlebot, which crawls for classic Google Search.
+Google-Extended collects data for training Gemini and for generating Google AI Overviews – the AI answers appearing at the top of search results.

-robots.txt control: User-agent: Google-Extended — fully supported, controllable independently of Googlebot.
+robots.txt control: User-agent: Google-Extended – fully supported and independently controllable from Googlebot.

 xAI